pyembed/pyembed.github.io/content/pages/markdown/intro.md

 [TOC]

-REmbed is available as an extension to [Python-Markdown](http://pythonhosted.org/Markdown/).
+PyEmbed is available as an extension to [Python-Markdown](http://pythonhosted.org/Markdown/).
 Embedding content is then a simple matter of using the special `[!embed]` link tag.
 For example:

     [!embed](http://www.youtube.com/watch?v=9bZkp7q19f0)